 "I have a contact in the FBI.
 I'll see if I can coax him into pulling prints off the three hole punch he used to try and put a hole in my head.
 Otherwise, I'm on my way to Seth's home.
 Keep the doors locked.
 I'll be there as soon as soon as I finish speaking with the McPherson family."

 “Be careful, Matt.”

 I stopped at a convenience store to refuel.
 While I stood behind the pump filling my vehicle, I glanced at what was rumored to be a popular restaurant next door.
 Checking out the parking lot, I couldn't believe my eyes.
 Exiting a Hyundai Sonata, Sergeant Leah Mulholland and the now bogus, "Travis Moore" began walking toward the restaurant's front door.
 Talking all the way to the entrance, they were oblivious to my presence less than a hundred feet away.
 I fought the urge to confront them, as well as contacting the Chief Detective, opting to photograph the vehicle and license plate instead.
 I left the store and drove to McPherson's home.
-There were two marked MPD vehicles in the front, both parked next to the curb.
+Two marked MPD vehicles were in the front, both parked next to the curb.
 I continued down the street, turning onto a main thoroughfare before pulling into the parking lot of a laundromat.
 I grabbed my iPhone.

 "Agent Frank Morelli, ext 2301," I replied.